 We live right in the path of the total solar eclipse taking place in August of 2017.
 I know that some of you are too!
 Before the eclipse, you might want to do some eclipse related activities with your children.
-Earlier I shared with you a simple way to create pinhole camera out of an oatmeal container.
+Earlier I shared with you a simple way to create pinhole camera out of an oatmeal container and a camera obscura out of a cereal box.
 Today I have two sun and moon crafts to share with you.
 Well, really it is two painting crafts combined to create a total solar eclipse craft.

 Sun and Moon Crafts for the Total Solar Eclipse

 - Small Sections of a Pool Noodle

 - Red Paint

 - Gold Paint

 Creating the Sun and Moon Crafts

 The first thing you will need to do is place the paint on paper plates.
 The plate for the moon painting will just need black paint.
 The sun painting will need a plate paint tray that has yellow, red and gold paint.
 (The sun is made of so many different colors. ) If you just want your children to paint the sun plate yellow that is just fine.